AMAZING HISTORY

 THE PLAN

 An extensive 3 phase plan is underway.
-Phase I will include the structural reinforcement required to safely move and relocate the Stone Cottage to a safe storage facility where it will be secured and stored for 2-3 years while we work on the final placement and restoration efforts.
+Phase I included the structural reinforcement required to safely move and relocate the Stone Cottage to a safe storage facility where it will be secured and stored for 2-3 years while we work on the final placement and restoration efforts.

 STRETCH GOAL

 Our team is working hard to develop a comprehensive restoration plan for the Stone Cottage.
-As we complete fundraising for Phase I, we will move into Phase II which involves securing a final resting place for the Cottage.
+Now that Phase I is complete, we will move into Phase II which involves securing a final location for the Cottage.

 The Rocks Thrill with Memories